AlyMuhamad/coktail/README.md

 ## Coktilat challenge

-The project was depolyed on Vercel [Coktilat challenge](https://coktail-challenge.vercel.app/) The project was created using `Nextjs, React, Css modules`
+The project was depolyed on Vercel, [Coktilat challenge](https://coktail-challenge.vercel.app/).
+The project was created using `Nextjs, React, Css modules`

 **Please consider the following:**